 Most medical systems have been around for thousands of years.
 India produced the first medical system, Ayurveda or the "Science of Life," 6000 years ago.
 Oriental medicine, around for more than 5,000 years, combined such specialties as herbal medicine and acupuncture.

 The Bible references herbal medicine many times in the Old and New Testaments.
 One verse, Proverbs 27:25 reads, "The hay appeareth, and the tender grass sheweth itself, and herbs of the mountains are gathered."
 Back in the days of King Solomon, people depended on prayer and herbal remedies for all their health problems.

-Herbal medicine is relatively inexpensive.
+Herbal medicine is affordable.
 Herbal medicines are a foundation, working through the glands to nourish the body's basic elements.
 Herbs are not addictive.
 Herbal medicines do not overwhelm the body's immune system -- instead they help build immunity.

 Modern herbal therapists gather as much information as possible about the people they treat.
+Developing a relationship with patients is very important in herbal medicine.
 Interviews center on complaints, symptoms, current treatments, medical history, past injuries, lifestyle, sleeping patterns, diet, emotional state, work, and environmental hazards.
 Herbalists agree that treatment plans must address the whole person - mind, spirit, and body.

 In a world full of sickness and disease, herbs offer many benefits.
 They are readily available, easy to use, safe, and can help most problems.
 For more detailed information about herbal medicine, visit a local library, utilize the internet, or sign up for a class.
 Of course, there is lots more information available on this website.
 Thanks for visiting!